JonLatane/jonline/README.md

 See [`backend/README.md`](https://github.com/JonLatane/jonline/blob/main/backend/README.md) for more detailed descriptions of how the deployment and TLS system works.

+#### Deleting your deployment
+You can delete your Jonline deployment piece by piece with `make deploy_be_delete deploy_db_delete` or simply `kubectl delete namespace jonline` assuming you deployed to the default namespace `jonline`.
+Otherwise, assuming you deployed to `my_namespace`, run `NAMESPACE=my_namespace make deploy_be_delete deploy_db_delete` or simply `kubectl delete namespace my_namespace`.

 ## Motivations
 Current social media and messaging solutions all kind of suck.
 The early open source software (OSS) movement, dating to the 80s, was generally right about many of the problems that have arisen mixing a market(ing)-based economy with social computing.
 If we entrust our social interactions to applications with closed source run on private Alphabet, Meta, Apple, etc. servers, *of course we're going to see the disinformation and effective-advertising-driven consumerism that plague the world today*.
-These models are very profitable.
+These models are profitable.

-Meanwhile, email has existed for a *long time* even though it's not very profitable.
+Meanwhile, email has existed for a *long time* even though it's not particularly profitable.
 Notably, email is a federated protocol.
 You can use any email provider to talk to anyone else on any other email provider.
 At any time, you can take all your message history to any other email provider.
 It's even easy to set up forwarding/notifying contacts of an address change *just because* the email protocol is so standardized.
 And while, yes, spam was a problem at one point, the consequences of social media meeting data-driven advertising have been demonstrably more problematic and harder to solve via legislation.

 There isn't an open federated protocol like email for a complete posts+events+messaging package, even though this is essentially how most people use a large amount of their screen time.
 Lots of non-open, privatized implementations exist, like Facebook, Google+, and so forth.
 Other federated protocols like XMPP and CalDAV have replicated many of the communication features we use social media for, but are really meant for decades-old problems rather than what social media apps "solve."
 XMPP and CalDAV have seen varying degrees of success, but like many protocols more than a decade old, they're a bit obscure and hard to use; most devs only use "high-level" libraries to do this kind of work.
 Fortunately, in the last decade or so, Google has built and refined a free way to [create a protocol ourselves](https://grpc.io) that works in virtually any language and is straightforward enough for most developers.